graphcore/examples/applications/popart/faster-rcnn/README.md

 ## Faster-RCNN
 This is a IPU implementation of Faster-RCNN detection framework based on ruotianluo's [pytorch-faster-rcnn](https://github.com/ruotianluo/pytorch-faster-rcnn).
 This model is based on the original paper "Faster R-CNN: Towards Real-Time Object Detection with Region Proposal Networks": https://arxiv.org/abs/1506.01497

-Currently, we get 79.7(mixed-precision) versus 80.3(Detectron2, FP32) on VOC, Faster-RCNN C4, Resnet50 training.
+Currently, we get 80.5(mixed-precision, 4IPUs and FP32 and 8IPUs) versus 80.3(Detectron2, FP32) on VOC, Faster-RCNN C4, Resnet50 training.

 NOTE, different SDK versions will influence the mAP slightly.